 When seeking to overturn an Oklahoma court's decisions on complicated matters like divorce, property division, or child custody and support, not just any divorce attorney will do.
 You need an accomplished attorney who has extensive experience successfully handling appeals.

 While any family law case can be complicated, appeals cases are especially so—and, as a result, they require a very particular set of legal skills.
 For example, appellate attorneys must be intimately familiar with the U.S. and Oklahoma constitutions, divorce statutes, related legal precedents, local court rules, and state and federal regulations on matters such as taxes, child support, alimony, insurance, protective orders, retirement accounts, mental health records, and other issues.
 With so much at stake, it's vital to ensure that the attorney you choose to represent you throughout the appeals process has what it takes to be a strong and effective advocate.
+The attorneys at the Law Office of Aaron D. Bundy, PLC, have special training, experience and resources for appeals, and they have a strong track record of success.

 Appealing an Unfavorable Decision in Oklahoma